limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 ### Directory Fuzzing

-Next, I use `dirbuster` with one of the bigger wordlists to fuzz the site — to uncover any directories that are not visible from the get-go.
+Next, I use `dirbuster` with one of the bigger wordlists to fuzz the site—to uncover any directories that are not visible from the get-go.

 ```
 Dir found: / - 200